HenrijetteOest/GlitchGalore/Assignment3/ChitChat/README.md

 ### Client Message *0 0 Dracula 0 0*

-To generate messages for client to send we take a random word from Bram Stoker's **Dracula**.
+To generate messages for client to send we take a random word from Bram Stoker's *Dracula*.
 The method to get a random word, which is the same as for getting a random name.
 Note, if the package finds a space symbol " " it replaces it with a *0* in the text.
 The txt version of *Dracula*  was found here <https://github.com/newtfire/introDH-Hub/blob/master/textFiles/19c-fiction/stoker-dracula.txt>

-### Message size max 128

-To fulfill system specification 3, we have limited a client's message to be maximum 5 words (taken at random from *Dracula*).
-Very special circumstances would need to apply for the message size limitation to be broken, but this is highly unlikely due to the spaces.